Bigpates/Caremate/README.md

 └── logo.png
 ```

 All images, stylesheets and scripts live in the repository root.
 Reference them directly from `index.html`.

+## Deployment

+This project includes a GitHub Actions workflow that deploys the site to GitHub Pages.
+On every push to the `main` branch the workflow installs dependencies, runs linting and formatting checks, and publishes the current files.

 ## License